 History provides numerous examples of saints for whom a single Communion became the pivotal event of their lives.
 It became a source of inexhaustible grace, sustaining them for many years.
-This raises the question of the frequency of Communion.
-Is frequent participation necessary to sustain spiritual life, or is one Sacrament sufficient to receive the fullness of grace?
+This raises question of the frequency the of participation Communion. ls frequent necessary to sustain spiritual life, or is one Sacrament sufficient to receive the fullness of grace?

 Christ did not establish limitations on the number of Communions.
-The Apostle Paul teaches that each person should approach the Cup worthily, after examining their conscience.
-Thus, the frequency of Communion becomes a matter of personal spiritual life and readiness.
+The Apostle Paul teaches that each person should approach the Cup worthily, after examining their the conscience.
+Thus, frequency of Communion becomes a matter of personal spiritual life and readiness.
 However, in modern life, where many Christians cannot attend daily worship, should the Eucharist be turned into a rare, almost sacredly distant act, or should it be sought frequently to strengthen faith?